Tanu-N-Prabhu/Python/LinkedIn/post_5_dec_17.md

 But inside, something felt… slow.

 I wasn’t stuck because Python is hard.
-I was stuck because I kept making the same mistake — **I optimized for “working code,” not readable code**.
+I was stuck because I kept making the same mistake, **I optimized for “working code,” not readable code**.

 And that quietly stalled my growth.